 Table 8.
-Mean POH length (N; SD) by age and sex of spring Chinook salmon carcasses recovered during Methow Basin spawning ground surveys in 2016.
+Mean POH length (N; SD) by age and sex of spring Chinook salmon carcasses recovered during Methow Basin spawning ground surveys in 2017.
 These data include all measureable and aged Methow Hatchery fish regardless of their recovery location.
+No wild carcasses were recovered in the Twisp subbasin.